paddymitch/emma-challenge/README.md

 # Emma Challenge

-This is a simple stock trading application developed using Node.js and Express.js.
+This is a simple stock trading endpoint developed using Node.js and Express.js.
 The purpose of the application is to reward new customers with a free share when they first sign up to use the trading service.

 ## Getting Started